 Your best choice of which nursing degree to pursue is based on your academic background and abilities, your career goals and even where you intend to work as a nurse.
 Each state separately regulates the nursing profession and thus each state has its own education and licensing requirements.
 Below the different nursing degree options are discussed.

 This option is the easiest and fastest nursing degree to obtain.
-This type of degree will prepare you to be a licensed practical nurse (LPN) or licensed vocational nurse (LVN).
+This type of nursing degree will prepare you to be a licensed practical nurse (LPN) or licensed vocational nurse (LVN).
 These types of nurses work under the supervision of registered nurses (RNs), providing basic nursing care and related health care duties and functions.
 LPNs and LVNs generally work in settings such as nursing homes, hospitals, doctors’ offices and home healthcare services.
 A nursing diploma or certificate alone will not qualify you to become a RN.

 Nursing diploma/certificate programs are available at community colleges, technical schools, hospitals and even some high schools.
 An LPN or LVN program usually takes around a year to complete.

-The ASN degree is usually a two year program and allows you to qualify to become a Registered Nurse (RN).
+The ASN nursing degree is usually a two year program and allows you to qualify to become a Registered Nurse (RN).
 The ASN program is not only longer, but is more demanding than the diploma/certificate option.
 This degree program includes key core medical courses, including microbiology, physiology, anatomy and chemistry.
 Therefore, it might prove difficult if you have trouble with science classes.
 Also, the ASN has a hands-on clinical work requirement.

 While this is the fastest and easiest degree option to become a RN, you should be aware that many RN jobs, particularly positions in hospitals, require a four year nursing (BSN) degree.
 However, there is still a large demand for RNs from all sectors of the health care field, which should allow you to obtain a nursing job.